 - Going to Court and more

-What is Counselling? – this can help to talk with someone about what is involved in counselling and whether they may wish to try counselling.
+What is Counselling? – This may help in talking with someone about what is involved in counselling and whether they may wish to try counselling.
 This page is WWILD-specific, but we would suggest other organisations create their own Easy English ‘What is counselling?’ page.

-WWILD Support for Victims – link to information about WWILD’s victims of crime support work.
+WWILD Support for Victims – Information about WWILD’s victims of crime support work.
 We provide information, case management, and referral to victims of crime who have an intellectual disability.
 Click on the links on the left hand side for info about our victims of crime services.

 You Deserve to be Safe :A Simple English booklet about Domestic and Family Violence is available now.